servuscms/servus/README.md

 ## Status

-While **Servus** has quite a few features that may look like "advanced" and I use it personally to serve two production sites, it is also still very much experimental and definitely not for everyone - especially not for beginners!
+While **Servus** has quite a few features that may look like "advanced" and I use it personally to serve two web sites, it is also still very much experimental and definitely not for everyone - especially not for beginners!

 In order to use it, you need at least some basic understanding of: